Emergence of radial orientation selectivity: Effect of cell density changes and eccentricity in a layered network: Methods

-As in \citet{Lin86a} we use a Poisson neuron model so that the network is linear when operating within the weight bounds, discussed below.
-The update equations for neural activity in layers $\layer{B}$ and $\layer{C}$ is
+As in \citet{Lin86a}, we use a Poisson neuron model so that the network is linear when operating within the weight bounds, discussed below.
+The update equations for neural activity in layers $\layer{B}$ and $\layer{C}$ are